HOW TO KEEP SAFE ON SOCIAL MEDIA

 4. Do your research before you click and provide data.

 Users should do their study before accepting, clicking, or sharing digital material on social media to remain secure.
-This entails paying attention to what’s being communicated and shared, analyzing sources, and investigating anything that appears odd or suspect.
+This entails paying attention to what’s being communicated and shared, analysing sources, and investigating anything that appears odd or suspect.

 If a friend begs for money under dubious conditions, for example, you may follow up by phoning them to inquire about their request.
 For instance, if a friend you believed was already a Facebook connection joins you, you may phone them to inquire about it.
 This may seem weird at first, but it will help you avoid difficulties like hacking, spamming, and phishing.
 Similarly, if you come across some amazing news from a website you’re unfamiliar with, it’s nearly always best to conduct your own Google search rather than clicking on a link.
 If you’re being asked to fill out data for a quiz, you may look it up online to determine if it’s valid (or better yet, never give information to a quiz app).